 Describe the hydrology of watercourses and overland flow in the project area and any downstream locations potentially affected by the project.
+Include an assessment of possible downstream effects of mining on the Fitzroy Basin.

 Provide details of the likelihood and history of flooding, including the extent, levels and frequency of floods in and around the project site.
 Flood studies will include a range of annual exceedance probabilities for potentially affected waterways, based on observed data if available or use appropriate modelling techniques and conservative assumptions if there are no suitable observations.
-The flood modelling assessment will include local flooding due to short duration events from contributing catchments on site, as well as larger scale regional flooding including waterways downstream.
-The EIS must outline details of any current downstream users that may be impacted by the project; and should include reference to any licences held and also stock and domestic users.
+The flood modelling assessment will include local flooding due to short duration events from contributing catchments on site, as well as larger scale regional flooding including waterways downstream potentially affecting neighbouring farms and graziers.
+The flood modelling should also include cumulative impacts of the Arcturus and Springsure Creek coal mine projects on local flooding and downstream users.